|

 1

-Huo Lin Enlarge image |
+Huo Lin Capturing a Qilin 3 |

 This title also appears in Lixing Yuanya (1618), but this uses standard tuning and has a different melody.
 The variants can be seen as evidence that the piece was indeed played during this period.

-Zhu Changwen's Qin History doesn't mention this story in its biography of Confucius.6 The basic story is mentioned in a variety of sources, such as Zuo Zhuan and Chun Qiu, but none of them is as complete as the version here.
+Zhu Changwen's Qin History doesn't mention this story in its biography of Confucius.
+The basic story is mentioned in a variety of sources, such as Zuo Zhuan and Chun Qiu, but none of them is as complete as the version here.

 The earliest version of the story occurs near the end of Zuo Zhuan, a history attributed to Confucius himself.
 Confucius had recently been rejected in his efforts to gain employment in the six countries he visited (the theme of #32 Yi Lan is related to this).
 Now with this new evidence that the times were bad, he is said to have stopped writing the history (the book continues for 12 more years, but with little information).